FPGAwars/apio-wiki-archive/Apio-packages.md

 The main goal of Apio is to **simplify** the work with open source FPGAs.
 All the toolchains needed have been packaged into several **apio packages** that can be easily installed, in all the platforms, using the **apio install** command

+Each **apio package** contains all the executable and data files needed into a compressed file (.zip or .tar.gz).
+These packages are built  automatically or manually.
+Each package is stored in its own repo in the FPGAwars organization

 # Apio packages

+These are the available packages

 | Package | Installation   | Description
 |---------|----------------|---------------